 5. Maintenance

-Brackets, braces, screw legs, trusses, or ladders should be routinely examined.
-Any weak or damaged equipment should be replaced or repaired immediately.
+Brackets, braces, screw legs, trusses, and ladders should be routinely examined.
+Any weak or damaged equipment should be repaired or replaced immediately.
+The integrity of scaffold components is critical in preventing failures that could lead to worker injuries or fatalities.

 6. Materials